timheuer/repolink/privacy.md

+# Privacy Policy

-This extension collects no information, stores no cookies, transfers no data.
+This extension collects or stores NO information, stores NO cookies, transfers NO data to anyone.